 The DEA defines Schedule II narcotics as substances with a high potential for abuse and risk of psychological or physical dependence.
 Schedule II narcotics include:

 Stricter penalties apply to individuals who manufactured methamphetamine, particularly if a minor was present.

 The DEA defines Schedule III narcotics as substances with a moderate to low potential for psychological and physical dependence.
 Schedule III narcotics include:

 Penalties for manufacturing and distributing Schedule III drugs are the same: the convicted will have to pay a $15,000 fine and go to prison for not less than one nor more than 10 years with or without hard labor.

 Don’t assume you’re out of options if you were charged with possession with intent to distribute.
 The Johnson Firm’s expert lawyers have had hundreds of clients’ charges reduced or dismissed, and they will defend you relentlessly for the best outcome in your case.

 No matter the type or amount of drug you were accused of possessing and intending to distribute, you have the legal right to representation.
-Let The Johnson Firm’s knowledgeable drug defense lawyers work on reducing or dismissing the charges against you.
+Let The Johnson Firm’s knowledgeable drug offense attorneys in Lake Charles work on reducing or dismissing the charges against you.
 Call (337) 427-8961 today.